 - When all the chieftains have arrived and made themselves known by grunting like a wild boar Boneywasawarriorwayayix says: "Ils sont tous là, mes grognards!" ("All my 'grunters' have arrived").
 A "grognard" was the nickname for a soldier in Napoleon's army.

 - In the original French version Boneywasawarriorwayayix remarked that "le sommeil d' Osterlix" ("The sleep of Osterlix") is famous in his country.
 This is a pun of the stereotype that Corsicans are lazy and the "soleil d' Austerlitz" ("sun of Austerlitz"), named after Napoleon's famous victory in the Battle of Austerlitz.

-- After defeating the Romans Boneywasawarriorwayayix puts his hand underneath his clothing and one his chest à la Napoleon and says: "Corsicans will only accept an emperor if he's Corsican".
+- After defeating the Romans Boneywasawarriorwayayix puts one hand in his waistcoat à la Napoleon and says: "Corsicans will only accept an emperor if he's Corsican".

 - The English version adds two more references.
-Boneywasawarriorwayayix references the sea chanty "Boney was a warrior" about Napoleon.
+Boneywasawarriorwayayix references the sea chanty "Boney was a warrior" about Napoleon (which is why the name inspires Cacofonix to a shannty).
 When Asterix mistakes his name in the English version he addresses him as "Wellingtonwasa...", a reference to Napoleon's British enemy the Duke of Wellington.